Twovest-Team/Twovest-Supabase/README.md

 ## Useful CLI commands
 1. `supabase start` to innitialize a local instance of the database.
+2. `supabase stop` to stop the docker containers.
-2. `supabase reset` to restart the local database.
+3. `supabase reset` to restart the local database.
-3. `supabase db diff --use-migra -f <filename>` to save the latest database changes in a migration file.
+4. `supabase db diff --use-migra -f <filename>` to save the latest database changes in a migration file.
-4. `supabase migration new <filename>` to create an empty migration sql file.
+5. `supabase migration new <filename>` to create an empty migration sql file.

 ## License
 This project is licensed under the MIT License.
 For details, see the [LICENSE](LICENSE) file.